Mr Nashat Siddiqui MBBS BSc FRCS (Tr&Orth)

 I have been a consultant at Kingston Hospital since 2013, treating all conditions of the Upper Limb - the shoulder, elbow, hand and wrist - as well as general trauma.

-I have a special interest in arthroscopic surgery of the shoulder and elbow, as well as hand conditions such as severe Dupuytren's contractures, arthritis, and nerve entrapment.
-In addition, I also perform joint replacements of the shoulder, elbow, and fingers.
-I have had specialist training in managing conditions with arthroscopic techniques which have previously treated with open surgery, e.g. elbow arthritis and complex shoulder reconstructive surgery
+I have a special interest in arthroscopic surgery of the shoulder and elbow, as well as hand conditions such as severe Dupuytren's contractures, arthritis, and nerve entrapment such as carpal tunnel syndrome and ulnar nerve compression.
+In addition, I also perform joint replacements of the shoulder, elbow, and fingers, including the new pyrocarbon technology.
+I have a particular interest in managing conditions with arthroscopic techniques which have previously been treated with open surgery, e.g. elbow arthritis and complex shoulder reconstructive surgery

-My many research articles have been published in major orthopaedic journals.
-Several journals have also invited me to be a peer-reviewer for them.
+My many research articles have been published in major international orthopaedic journals.
+Several high profile journals have also invited me to be a peer-reviewer for them.

-I am the clinical lead for the Kingston Better Bones initiative to treat osteoporosis, and I am also on the reasearch grant approval committee of Arthritis Research UK.
+I am the clinical lead for the Kingston Better Bones initiative to treat osteoporosis, and I am also on the research grant approval committee of Arthritis Research UK.

 One of my passions is the training of surgeons and students.
 I am the Orthopaedic Surgical Tutor for Kingston Hospital, with responsibility for training all the junior orthopaedic surgeons, and I have regular regional teaching commitments.
-I am also the lead for orthopaedic medical students.
+I am also responsible for the training of orthopaedic medical students.

 My membership of learned societies includes the British Elbow and Shoulder Society, British Orthopaedic Association, Fellow of the Royal College of Surgeons of England, Orthopaedic Trauma Society, and AO Trauma Foundation.